AVEVA/AVEVA-Samples/DotNet/readme_QiLibs.md

     qiclient.RemoveValue<int>("evtStream", 0);
     qiclient.RemoveWindowValues<int>("evtStream", 1, 99);
 ```
-The type of the index proeprty is specified as the type of the generic method.
+The type of the index property is specified as the type of the generic method.

 ## Bonus: Deleting Types and Streams